A set of signs used to help identify melanoma. The letters stand for: A=Asymmetry, B=Border, C=Colour, D=Diameter and E=Evolving.

 An illness that is unlikely to be cured and will cause death at some stage in the future.
 A person with a life-limiting illness may live for weeks, months or even years.

 Factors that help give a holistic (well-rounded) picture of your health and wellbeing.
 These include what you eat and drink; how much you exercise; your occupation and its risks; relationships; stress and pressures in your life; and whether you smoke.

 Short chains of proteins in an antibody such as paraprotein.

 A machine used to create high-energy x-ray or electron radiation beams for use in external beam radiation therapy.

 The surgical transfer of fat from one part of the body to another using liposuction.
 The fat is injected under the skin to improve shape and contour.

 Herbal remedies in which the herb is extracted in a concentrated form into a solution of water and alcohol.
 The extract is further diluted in water when taken.

 A substance that is applied to the skin to freeze and kill abnormal skin cells.

 A test that looks for cervical cell abnormalities if the cervical screening test finds HPV.
 Similar to the Pap test.

 A large organ in the top right side of the abdomen.
-The liver plays a key role in cleaning the blood and helping digestion.
+Its functions include making bile, which helps digestion.